Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_04.md

 ## Model-Driven Forms

-Let's construct our form model.
-There is a special class for this called `FormBuilder`.
+First, let's construct our form model.
+There is a special class for this called [`FormBuilder`](https://angular.io/docs/ts/latest/api/common/FormBuilder-class.html).
-First things first, importing necessary dependencies should be done first.
-Then we are building the model and its future fields with help of the `FormBuilder` instance:
+First, we should import necessary dependencies, then build the model and its future fields with help of the `FormBuilder` instance:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="4.5"}}

-Each element of the form model is actually going to be an instance of `Control` type.
+Each element of the form model is actually going to be an instance of [`Control`](https://angular.io/docs/ts/latest/api/common/Control-class.html) type.
 It's a special type, which binds to a form input element and can provide data validation in the model on demand.

-Form model itself is of `ControlGroup` [type](https://angular.io/docs/js/latest/api/common/ControlGroup-class.html).
+Form model itself is of [`ControlGroup`](https://angular.io/docs/js/latest/api/common/ControlGroup-class.html) type.
 As its name says, it groups provided controls together.

 Alternatively, we could write: